rozbb/draft-waict-transparency/draft-waict-transparency.md

 ### Where does versioning go?

 Currently, the version string in our checkpoint defines the protocol version for the entire checkpoint. **This forces every Witness to use the same version.** If some Witnesses are slow to upgrade, this might be an issue.
 This might be a non-issue, since we don’t expect there to be many Witnesses, and they can all expose 2 signing endpoints during transition.
 So at some point, it should be possible to go from all-v1 to all-v2 without any downtime.

-### Checkpoint encoding is undefined

-The byte level format of the checkpoint is entirely undefined right now.
-Some options are [tlog checkpoint](https://github.com/C2SP/C2SP/blob/main/tlog-checkpoint.md), CBOR, JSON5, bincode, etc. It might be nice to make the format flexible, perhaps being signalled through content-type headers.
-It’d make verification harder bc if you have 3 Witnesses all of whom signed a different canonical encoding, then a verifier will have to encode the checkpoint 3 times to verify all the signatures.
-Also you’d need an encoding field in every signature entry to specify what encoding to use.

 ### Checkpoint location is undefined